Peter Lorre and Raymond Massey in "Arsenic and Old Lace"

 The best film to watch on Halloween night (if you're too old for "Mad Monster Party") is "Arsenic and Old Lace."
 More than any other horror film (which it definitely is--its laughs are quite decidedly nervous ones), it captures the feel of this great Pagan holiday, its atmosphere of cooling earth and shivering leaves.
 Halloween night is when the spirits of the evil dead come back to visit the living, and incidentally that's why pre-Christian Celtic custom requires that jack-o-lantern in your window.
 It tricks the spirits into thinking there's some dead guy already in your house--then they'll leave you alone.

-Freud and John Bradshaw pointed out that the ones we fear most are usually related to us.
+Freud pointed out that the ones we fear most are usually related to us.
 This is where "Arsenic" gets its staying power, both as a staple of school and community theater and as a movie.
 "Arsenic" may be a farce but its take on family relationships is chillingly real.
 Who can't feel for Mortimer Brewster (played by Cary Grant in the style of Curly Howard) coming home to Brooklyn for a nice get-together with his aunties, only to find poison in the wineglasses and a stench of lovingly killed humanity rising from the basement?

 For whatever reason--inspiration on director Frank Capra's part, or just the manner in which the set was built--"Arsenic" was filmed in a very stagy way, most of the film taking place in one room, seen from the point of view of an imaginary audience, flat-on.
 Usually that's cause for criticism in a film, but in this case it works perfectly, because "Arsenic" is a play about being trapped in one place, helplessly watching what's going on there.
 This works especially well during the long, eerie, claustrophobic sequences in which various characters scamper through the shadows, dragging corpses around and nattering about poison and surgery and congenital madness.
 Whenever the camera comes in for a medium shot or close-up, it feels overintimate, as though we'd jumped onstage during a live performance.